ArcGIS Pro

 Craig Williams

-I'm a group product engineering lead for mapping on the ArcGIS Pro team at Esri with interests in text placement, map symbolization, visualization, and 3D cartography.
-My day-to-day work involves working on cartographic software development, but I occasionally find the time to make a map or two.
+I'm the Product Engineering Director for Mapping and Cartography at Esri working on ArcGIS Pro and ArcGIS Enterprise.
+I have interests in text placement, map symbolization, visualization, and 3D cartography.
+My day-to-day work involves working on new cartographic software development, but I occasionally finds the time to make a map or two.

 Connect: